-Explore Platforms Mimicking the PNS and CNS at AxoSim’s Webinar on June 30thNews
+Explore Platforms Mimicking the PNS and CNS at AxoSim’s Webinar on June 30thNews and Blog

 On Tuesday, June 30th, at 12pm EST AxoSim will be hosting a Webinar: NerveSim™ and BrainSim™ Platforms for Neurological Drug Discovery and Toxicology Screening.
 This hour long webinar will explore innovative platforms mimicking the CNS and PNS, which can be used in the drug discovery process.